A full end to end service workflow developed by 3DCeram

 3DCERAM’s process allows the production of “custom made” ceramic optical substrates resulting in decreased risk during the manufacturing process.
 The process developed by 3DCERAM relies on the ability to directly 3D print the 10% of material that is required to make the part, rather than milling away 90% of the ceramic to create a net-shape mirror.

-AM enables optical system designers to explore new mirror geometries, including semi-closed back structures, integrated interfaces, and conformal ribs, opening up new perspectives for the next generation of instruments.
+This is why ceramic 3D printed optics are the future for satellites and UAV’s as AM enables optical system designers to explore new mirror geometries, including semi-closed back structures, integrated interfaces, and conformal ribs, opening up new perspectives for the next generation of instruments.
 These will increasingly include increasingly compact solutions with integrated functions (thermal insulation, cooling channels), a limitation of mechanical & thermal interfaces and integration of the optical function as part of the device’s own structure

 By implementing the 3DOPTIC solution, manufacturing steps are dramatically reduced from 6 to 3.5: 3D printing, polishing, and coating.
 The integration of the interface can be done by simple gluing as the device is designed with system integration in mind from the very start.